Lynne Cox

-Lynne Cox (born January 2, 1957) is an American long-distance open-water swimmer, writer and speaker.
-She is best known for being the first person to swim between the United States and the Soviet Union, in the Bering Strait, a feat which has been recognized for easing the Cold War tensions between US President Ronald Reagan and Soviet leader Mikhail Gorbachev.
+Lynne Cox (born January 2, 1957) is an American long-distance open water swimmer, writer, and speaker.
+She is best known for being the first person to swim between the United States and the Soviet Union, across the Bering Strait, a feat which has been recognized for easing Cold War tensions between U.S. President Ronald Reagan and Soviet leader Mikhail Gorbachev.